KRFOSS/kali-docs/usb/usb-persistence-encryption/index.md

 kali@kali:~$ dd if=kali-linux-2021.1-live-amd64.iso of=/dev/sdb bs=4M
 ```

-**0x02 - Create and format an additional partition on the USB stick**.
+**0x02 - Create and format an additional partition on the USB drive**.
 In our example, we create a persistent partition of about 7 GB in size:

 ```console
 kali@kali:~$ parted